jkrshw/jessek-blog/_posts/2012-06-24-updating-google-docs-spreadsheet-with.md

+---
+layout: post
-Title: Updating google docs spreadsheet with POST request
+title: Updating google docs spreadsheet with POST request
-Date: 2012-06-24 10:20
+date: 2012-06-24 10:20
-Tags: apps, script, google, spreadsheet
+tags: apps, script, google, spreadsheet
-Slug: updating-google-docs-spreadsheet-with
+slug: updating-google-docs-spreadsheet-with
+---

 Google spreadsheets has a nice [ImportHtml](https://support.google.com/docs/bin/answer.py?hl=en&answer=155182) function that can import data from a list or table within an html page retrieved using a standard GET request.